jonnonz1/nz-statute-book/acts/public/2000/bail-act-2000.md

   (a) must surrender himself or herself to Police custody if, for any reason (including the withdrawal of the consent of a relevant occupant), he or she is unable to remain at the EM address and no suitable temporary EM address is available; and
   (b) may surrender himself or herself to Police custody pending determination of an application under section 33 or 34 to vary the EM address or revoke the EM condition.
 (2) The Police must bring a defendant on bail with an EM condition who surrenders himself or herself to Police custody before a judicial officer at the earliest opportunity.
-(3) If a defendant on bail with an EM condition who is under the age of 17 years surrenders himself or herself to Police custody, sections 234(c), 235, and 236 of the Oranga Tamariki Act 1989 apply with any necessary modifications.
+(3) If a defendant on bail with an EM condition who is under the age of 18 years surrenders himself or herself to Police custody, sections 234(c), 235, and 236 of the Oranga Tamariki Act 1989 apply with any necessary modifications.
+(4) However, subsection (3) does not apply to a defendant aged 17 years who— (a) is charged with, or convicted of, any offence in the District Court or the High Court; and (b) is on bail with an EM condition for the offence or the alleged offence.

 ### 35 Defendant on bail may be arrested without warrant in certain circumstances
 (1) Any constable may arrest without warrant a defendant who has been released on bail by a court or Registrar or Police employee if the constable believes on reasonable grounds that—